-When the parties agree, or when either side requests initiation of arbitration under these rules when an alternate three member panel cannot be agreed upon within 45 calendar days from such a request, arbitration shall be initiated by filing a written Demand for Arbitration.
-The claimant shall serve the demand on the respondent by U.S. certified mail-return receipt requested.
-When filed by an insured, the demand shall be directed to the claims office of the insurer under whose policy arbitration is sought, at the office where the claim has been discussed, or at the office of the insurer closest to the residence of the insured.
+When the parties agree, or when either side requests initiation of arbitration under these Rules when an alternate three-member panel cannot be agreed upon within 45 calendar days from such a request, arbitration shall be initiated by filing a written Demand for Arbitration.
+The demand must be simultaneously filed with the AAA and shall include a copy of the parts of the policy and/or regulations relating to the dispute, including the arbitration provisions, together with the administrative filing fee.